spencertipping/ni/doc/ni_by_example.md

 ```

 ##Perl Operations
+`ni` and Perl (5) go well together philosophically.
+Both have deeply flawed lexicons and both are highly efficient in terms of developer time and processing time. `ni` and Perl scripts are both difficult to read to the uninitiated.
+They demand a much higher baseline level of expertise to understand what's going on than, for example, a Python script.

-`ni` offers direct interfaces to Ruby, Lisp, and Perl.
+In addition to Perl, `ni` offers direct interfaces to Ruby and Lisp.
 While all three of the languages are useful and actively maintained, `ni` is written in Perl, and it is by far the most useful of the three.
-Also, if you want to develop `ni`, which is itself complex and fascinating, you'll need to know Perl.
 If you haven't learned Perl yet, but you're familiar with another scripting language, like Python or Ruby, I found [this course]() on Udemy useful for learning Perl's odd syntax.

-`ni` and Perl (5) go well together philosophically.
-Both have deeply flawed lexicons and both are highly efficient in terms of developer time and processing time.

 Anything you can run in Perl, you can run in `ni`; and as long as you have the necessary libraries installed on the machines on which `ni` is executing, you can access them as well.